Human Cognition in Machines: A Unified Perspective of World Models: Epistemic World Models

-Meta-cognitive mechanisms operate at two levels.
-At the \textit{individual level}, systems employ internal reflection to refine outputs or update beliefs, as seen in Generative Agents~\cite{park2023generative}, where reflection transforms experience into higher-level behavioral guidance.
-At the \textit{system or community level}, meta-cognition is externalized through evaluation platforms, auditability, and feedback loops, as in SciGPT and OmniScientist, enabling reproducibility and collective validation.
-This distinction highlights a key design axis: internal self-monitoring versus external governance.
+Metacognitive mechanisms operate at two levels.
+At the \textit{individual level}, systems employ internal self-reflection to refine outputs or update beliefs, as seen in Generative Agents~\cite{park2023generative}, where reflection transforms experience into higher-level behavioral.
+At the \textit{system or community level}, metacognition is externalized through evaluation platforms, auditability, and feedback loops, enabling reproducibility and collective validation~\cite{shao2025sciscigpt,shao2025omnisci}.
+This distinction highlights a key design axis: internal self-reflection, self-evaluation, and self-control versus external governance.

 These safeguards are particularly critical in high-stakes settings, where unchecked generation can propagate errors or overconfident hypotheses.
-For instance, Gemini Co-scientist~\cite{gottweis2025towards} uses critique and reflection loops to down-select hypotheses prior to wet-lab validation, reducing experimental cost and risk.
+For instance, Gemini Co-scientist~\cite{gottweis2025towards,gottweis2026accelerating} uses critique and reflection loops to down-select hypotheses prior to wet-lab validation, reducing experimental cost and risk.
 More broadly, Chen et al.~\cite{chen2025exploring} and Xie et al.~\cite{xie2025farai} argue that without explicit self-evaluation and external oversight, iterative self-improvement can amplify errors.
-Overall, effective meta-cognition in World Models emerges from coupling strong generative capabilities with explicit, testable judgment layers, often combining internal reflection with external evaluation and governance.
+Overall, effective metacognition in world models emerges from coupling strong generative capabilities with explicit, testable judgment layers, often combining internal self-reflection, self-evaluation, and self-control with external evaluation and governance.